single-spa/single-spa/docs/root-application.md

 `() => System.import('/path/to/child-application.js')`

 ### Activity function
-The third argument to `declareChildApplication` must be a function, the function is provided `window.location` as the first argument, and returns a truthy value whenever the child application should be active.
+The third argument to `declareChildApplication` must be a pure function, the function is provided `window.location` as the first argument, and returns a truthy value whenever the child application should be active.
 Most commonly, the activity function determines if a child application is active by looking at `window.location`/the first param.